 Tax matters are dynamic and complex and social norms evolve over time.
-The Investors continuously monitor the development of international tax practice.
+The Investors continuously monitor the development of international tax practise.

-The Investors engage into an active dialogue with other institutional investors and fund managers in order to discuss initiatives to responsibly reduce tax risks associated with investments.
+The Investors engage into an active dialogue with other pension funds and fund managers in order to discuss initiatives to responsibly reduce tax risks associated with investments.

-This Code of Conduct will be updated as needed.
+This Code of Conduct will be updated as needed and shared with the industry.